 REVISIONS

-BPA shall revise the tables in sections 1, 2 and 3 of this Exhibit K for each Fiscal Year of the Rate Period in accordance with the terms of this Exhibit K. Other changes to Exhibit K shall be by mutual agreement of the Parties.
+BPA shall unilaterally revise the tables in sections 1, 2 and 3 of this Exhibit K for each Fiscal Year in accordance with the terms of this Exhibit K. All other changes to this Exhibit K will be made by mutual agreement of the Parties.

 Exhibit L